 Collins has been referred to by many as one of, if not the, most popular poets in America.
 It was in 1991 with the publication of Questions about Angels that Collins star began to rise.
 His works are considered at once relatable and thought-proving and he is known to use wit to speak on deeper, more profound topics.
 He has served two terms as the US poet laureate.
 Some of his books of verse include The Trouble with Poetry, Aimless Love, and the Rain in Portugal.

 Walcott was born in January of 1930 in Castries, Saint Lucia.
 His first poem appeared in a newspaper when he was only fourteen.
 His first collection was published five years later, titled 25 Poems.
 Walcott’s career was solidified with the publication of In a Green Night: Poems 1948-1960 in 1962.
-Throughout his life he won the Novel Price, a MacArthur Foundation genus aware, the Queen’s Medal for Poetry and the 2011 T.S.
+Throughout his life, he won the Novel Prize, a MacArthur Foundation genius award, the Queen’s Medal for Poetry, and the 2011 T.S.
 Eliot Prize for White Egrets.

 In February of 2016, he became a Knight of the Order of Saint Lucia.
 His work is generally associated with themes of spirituality, colonialism, and Caribbean history.
 The work most cited by literary scholars is Omeros, and Homeric epic published in 1990.